Skip to main content

 3. Click Save.

-For details on Bitdefender Endpoint Security Tools approvals required in macOS Big Sur, refer to this topic.
+For details on Bitdefender Endpoint Security Tools approvals required in macOS Big Sur, refer to Changes to Bitdefender Endpoint Security Tools in macOS Big Sur and later: network extension, proxy configurations and SSL certificate.

-For steps on Bitdefender Endpoint Security Tools installation through Jamf Pro 10.x, after creating the configuration profile, refer to this topic.
+To install Bitdefender Endpoint Security Tools through Jamf Pro 10.x, after creating the configuration profile, refer to Installing Bitdefender Endpoint Security Tools through Jamf Pro.

-This section explains how to whitelist Bitdefender Endpoint Security Tools kernel extensions using Jamf Pro 10.x.
+This article explains how to whitelist Bitdefender extensions in Jamf Pro 10.x.

-You can pre-approve the Bitdefender kernel extensions and thus eliminate user intervention by whitelisting the Bitdefender extensions using a Mobile Device Management tool such as Jamf Pro.
+You can pre-approve the Bitdefender extensions and thus eliminate the need for user intervention by whitelisting the Bitdefender extensions using a Mobile Device Management tool such as Jamf Pro.
 This feature is supported starting with macOS 10.13.2 and Jamf Pro version 10.3.0.

-The procedure implies creating and applying an MDM configuration profile in Jamf Pro 10.x that whitelists the Bitdefender kernel extensions to the target computers.
+The procedure of whitelisting Bitdefender extensions implies creating and applying an MDM configuration profile in Jamf Pro 10.x.

 Note